tristanls/anodejs/README.md

     @send( @, '#listen', 8124 ).to @netServer

+  # response from netServer acknowledging that it is listening and ready
   '$netServer, #listen' : ->

     @send( 'server bound' ).to cnf.console.log

+  # message from netServer when it receives a new connection
   '$netServer, #connection, socket' : ->

     @send( 'server connected' ).to cnf.console.log